MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/cmdlet/getprocesssample04-sample.md

 - Specifying the position of the parameter.

 - Specifying that the parameter takes input from the pipeline.
 The input can be taken from an object or a value from a property of an object whose property name is the same as the parameter name.

 - Declaring a validation attribute for the parameter input.

-- Trapping a nonterminating error and writing an error message to the error stream.
+- Trapping a non-terminating error and writing an error message to the error stream.

 ## Example

-This sample shows how to create a cmdlet that handles nonterminating errors and writes error messages to the error stream.
+This sample shows how to create a cmdlet that handles non-terminating errors and writes error messages to the error stream.

 ```csharp
 namespace Microsoft.Samples.PowerShell.Commands